ahmedsanad88/Todo-List/README.md

 ## Installation

-Use the package manager [npm] to install tiktok-clone.
+Use the package manager [npm] to install Todo-List.

 ```bash
 npm install